Professor Iyiola Solanke

 I am a Professor of EU Law and Social Justice in the School of Law where I research and teach on EU Law, Discrimination Law, Race and Law and Alternative Dispute Resolution (ADR).
 My research is socio-legal, historical and comparative.

 I graduated from the London School of Economics with a PhD in Law.
 I joined the School of Law at the University of Leeds in 2010.
-In 2017, I was elected an Academic Bencher of Inner Temple.
+In 2017, I was elected an Academic Bencher of Inner Temple and appointed a member of the Valuation Tribunal for England (VTE).
 I founded the Temple Women’s Forum North in 2013 to extend the outreach work of Inner and Middle Temples to legal professionals in the North and North East.

 I am a Visiting Professor at Wake Forest University Law School and I have been a Visiting Professor at Science Po, Grenoble in France.
-I have held Fellowships at the University of Michigan Law School (Ann Arbor, USA), the University of Sydney Law School (Sydney, Australia), McGill University Law School (Montreal, Canada) and at New Hall, Cambridge University.
-In 2018 I was a Fernand Braudel Fellow at the European University Institute in Florence, Italy.
-In 2018 I was also a Visiting Professor at Harvard School of Public Health, working with STRIPED on weight stigma.
+I have held Fellowships at the University of Michigan Law School (Ann Arbor, USA), Pompeu Fabra Universidad (Barcelona, Spain), the University of Sydney Law School (Sydney, Australia), McGill University Law School (Montreal, Canada) and at New Hall, Cambridge University.
+In 2018 I was a Fernand Braudel Fellow at the European University Institute in Florence, Italy and also a Visiting Professor at Harvard School of Public Health, working with STRIPED on weight stigma and anti-weight discrimination law.

 In addition to numerous articles in peer-reviewed journals, my published work includes a textbook on EU Law (Pearson 2015) as well as two monographs: ‘Making Anti-Racial Discrimination Law (Routledge 2011) and ‘Discrimination as Stigma – A Theory of Anti-Discrimination Law’ (Hart 2017).
 I am also an Editor on ‘Eutopialaw’ run by Matrix Chambers.